21echoes/cyrene/README.md

 ### Crow (optional)
 * Editable from the params menu:
   * Cyrene track associated with each output
+  * Output mode (gate or envelope)
-  * Each output's attack and release envelope
+  * Each output's attack and release when in envelope mode
   * The param modulated by each input voltage

 ## Requirements